List of television series canceled before airing an episode: N

 This anime adaptation of a light novel series of the same name by MINE would have followed Renya Kunugi, a Japanese Imperial Army war criminal who was reincarnated in a fantasy world.
 It was originally announced in May 2018 and would have been animated by Seven Arcs Pictures.
-The series was scheduled to air in October 2018, but was cancelled in June 2018 after massive backlash; namely, the work's plot, for its insensitive portrayal of historical events, along with author's history of negative remarks towards citizens of China and South Korea.
+The series was scheduled to air in October 2018, but was cancelled in June 2018 after massive backlash; namely, the work's plot, for its insensitive portrayal of historical events, along with the author's history of negative remarks towards citizens of China and South Korea.
 MINE would eventually apologize for his comments and delete his Twitter account.
 The cancellation also prompted the original light novel and the manga adaptation to be pulled indefinitely, although the manga adaptation resumed publication in August 2018 and ended in December 2021.